membraneframework/unifex/pages/creating_unifex_natives.md

 # Creating Unifex Natives

 ## Introduction
-In this section we present how to create Unifex Natives.
-We will show it by writing code that will be compiled both as NIF and CNode.
+In this tutorial, you will learn how to use Unifex natives to write native code that can be compiled both as NIF and CNode.

 ## Preparation